room-b007/test-medicina/README.md

 >
 > The final score is calculated as follows:
 > ```
-> average_per_question = (1.0571 * 0.3833) + (0.7598 * 0.25) + (1.0518 * 0.0667) + (0.2005 * 0.0833) + (0.4302 * 0.2167) = 0.7752
+> average_score_per_question = (1.0571 * 0.3833) + (0.7598 * 0.25) + (1.0518 * 0.0667) + (0.2005 * 0.0833) + (0.4302 * 0.2167) = 0.7752
 > overall_score = average_per_question * 60 = 46.51
 > ```
+> The maximum possible score is 90 = 60 * 1.5, when all the answers are correct, while the minum score is -24 = 60 * -0.4, when all the answers are incorrect.

 ## Data

 ### Source

 The dataset is collected from the official Italian website of the Ministry of Education, University and Research ([MIUR](https://www.miur.gov.it/)), which hosts a large collection of past entrance exams for medical school in Italy.
 The dataset includes questions from various subjects, such as biology, chemistry, physics, mathematics, world knowledge, and more.
-You can find the original dataset [here](https://domande-ap.mur.gov.it/domande).
+You can find the original dataset [HERE](https://domande-ap.mur.gov.it/domande).

 ### Composition